-- Q. What if I can't keep an appointment?
+Q. What if I can't keep an appointment?

 A. We require that appointments be canceled at least twenty-four (24) hours in advance.
 If there is a pattern of cancellations and/or failures to keep appointments, services may be discontinued.
-Your provider will discuss the barriers to treatment and the importance of following treatment recommendations. - Q. Why do I have to give twenty-four (24) hours notice?A. This allows us to be able to reschedule with another client.
+Your provider will discuss the barriers to treatment and the importance of following treatment recommendations.

+- Q. Why do I have to give twenty-four (24) hours' notice?

-- Q. What will I be required to pay?
+A. This allows us to be able to reschedule with another client. - Q. What will I be required to pay?

 A. Fees for most services are based on income and family size.
 Our minimum fee in most cases is \$15.00. - Q. Do I have to pay a co-payment or co-insurance, if I have insurance?
 What if I have Medicaid or Medicare?
 Is there also a deductible payment required?
 A. In many cases, yes, including Medicaid and Medicare.
 However, Medicaid HMO's do not require a co-payment.
-Medicare HMO's vary with each plan as to how much of a co-payment is required, and Medicare requires an annual deductible to be reached before it will pay for services. - Q. If I don't have insurance and am not eligible for discounted fees, can I still receive treatment here?
-A. Yes. - Q. Can I owe money, if I can't pay each visit?A. Payment of fees is expected at time of service.
+Medicare HMOs vary with each plan as to how much of a co-payment is required, and Medicare requires an annual deductible to be reached before it will pay for services. - Q. If I don't have insurance and am not eligible for discounted fees, can I still receive treatment here?

+A. Yes. - Q. Can I owe money, if I can't pay each visit? - A. Payment of fees is expected at time of service.
+Discuss with your provider any barriers or inability to pay, so Directions for Living can assist you with creating a plan for payment.

-Regarding Our Therapy Services
+Regarding Our Services

 - Q. Can all clients get therapy at Directions?

-A. Depending on the resources available to you, you may be able to see a therapist at Directions, or we may need to refer you to an outside organization. - Q. If I have an emergency and my therapist is not available, who can help me?
-A. If your therapist is not available there is always another therapist or supervisor who will be able to assist you upon request. - Q. Who will be coordinating my case?
+A. Depending on the resources available to you, you may be able to see a therapist at Directions for Living, or we may need to refer you to an outside organization. - Q. If I need to speak to my -provider urgently, and my provider is not available, who can help me? - A. If your -provider is not available there is always another -provider or supervisor who will be able to assist you upon request during regular business hours - Q. Who will be coordinating my care?
 Who is my contact person?
-A. Your therapist will be the coordinator of all services you receive while in counseling.
-If you are being seen for medication services only and do not have a therapist, our medical assistants will coordinate your services. - Q. What if I just want to see a medical staff person for medications only?
+A. Your -provider will be the coordinator of all services you receive while in counseling.
+If you are being seen for medication services only and do not have a -provider, our medical assistants will coordinate your services. - Q. What if I want to see a medical team members person for medications only?

 A. Adult clients have the choice of just seeing the psychiatric provider (a physician or nurse practitioner).
-Depending upon your child's needs, your child may be required to be seen by a therapist before being seen by medical staff for medication evaluation or treatment. - Q. What if I am unhappy with my therapist or doctor and I want to change?
-A. If you and your therapist and/or doctor are unable to maintain an active, constructive relationship, we recommend discussing this with that person.
-If this does not help, the Program Supervisor will evaluate your request and determine if a transfer will be made.
+Depending upon your child's needs, your child may be required to be seen by a therapist before being seen by medical team members for medication evaluation or treatment.

+Q. What if I am unhappy with my -provider or doctor and I want to change?

+A. If you and your -provider and/or doctor are unable to maintain an active, constructive relationship, we recommend, discussing this with your provider, however if this is not feasible or if this does not solve the problem, the Program Supervisor will evaluate your request and determine if a transfer will be made.